A Hole in the Sock of (Dave Davies): Recording and tracks

-Technically work began on the project after the unexpected success of "Death of a Clown".
-Initially, proposed material included blues numbers by Lead Belly and Big Bill Broonzy in addition to original material; ultimately, lack of both original material and interest delayed further work on an LP until the very end of 1968, when four new songs were recorded at Polydor Studios in London.
+Work began on the album project after the unexpected success of "Death of a Clown".
+Initially, proposed material included blues songs by Lead Belly and Big Bill Broonzy in addition to original material; ultimately, lack of both interest and original material delayed further work on an LP until the very end of 1968, when four new songs were recorded at Polydor Studios in London.
 Work was to have completed early in 1969 but was delayed at least partly when Dave Davies fractured a finger.
 Much of the unissued material seems to have been recorded in June 1969, just after completion of recordings for Arthur (with John Dalton, not Pete Quaife, on bass).
-Two titles ("This Man He Weeps Tonight" and "Mindless Child of Motherhood"), both released as B-sides of Kinks singles were recorded as part of the Arthur sessions, but ultimately not included on that LP's final track selection.
+Two tracks ("This Man He Weeps Tonight" and "Mindless Child of Motherhood"), both released as B-sides of Kinks singles, were recorded as part of the Arthur sessions.

 Reprise files imply that Reprise received tapes of this album, under the title Lincoln County, in July 1969 while it was still considered for release by the band.
 By September of that year, the decision was made not to release the album.
 Throughout 1970, reports of a reworked version with new material were discussed; the possibility of issuing Dave's LP as the second half of a 2-LP set was raised, but by the close of that year all talk of the LP's release had ceased.
 Oddly, tapes of this LP were not officially logged into Reprise's official master tape log until 1972, as part of their contractual settlement after the Kinks moved to RCA.
 Short of the existence of this acetate in their vaults, there is no other indication that Reprise ever seriously considered this LP for release in its entirety.
 All songs were mixed (in the case of "Susannah's Still Alive", remixed) in stereo for this release.
 The track listing given here is per Doug Hinman.